Heydon/cress/README.md

 }
 ```

-In the constructor ”this” is replaced globally by a special identifier, and that's how styles are scoped:
+In the constructor, ”this” is replaced globally by a special identifier, and that's how styles are scoped:

 ```css
 [data-cress="wi5xdkbb9"] button {